The 5 Best Air Fryer Brands for 2017 (Buying Guide)

 Yes, even though you’ve given up meat and animal products, you don’t have to give up the hot, crispy crunch of fried foods.
 In the case of air fryers, you don’t even have to suffer that heavy feeling after the meal, because each of these machines achieves that perfect, comforting texture with a single tablespoon of oil or less.

-The Philips air fryer is our go-to air fryer for all plant-based cravings - able to make perfectly crispy french fries, spring rolls, and onion rings, it also gives you the opportunity to grill, roast, and even bake.
+The Philips air fryer [Amazon] is our go-to air fryer for all plant-based cravings - able to make perfectly crispy french fries, spring rolls, and onion rings, it also gives you the opportunity to grill, roast, and even bake.
 After cooking, this hardworking appliance comes apart easily, and most parts can be put directly in the dishwasher.
 The versatility, ease, and quality of this machine keep it firmly planted at the top of our list.

 Whichever unit you choose, an air fryer can be a smart, efficient addition to your kitchen.
 The ability to create crunchy, crispy fried foods without added oil, and without the intense mess left by most traditional frying jobs, you can create delicious meals for your family that are low in calories, and even more heart-healthy because they’re made out of plant-based ingredients.